-Ascom has been awarded for the third consecutive time with a Gold rating, the highest recognition of EcoVadis, a rating company in Corporate Social Responsibility (CSR) specialized in Supplier Sustainability Ratings for global supply chains.
+Ascom has been awarded for the fourth consecutive time with a Gold rating, the highest recognition of EcoVadis, a rating company in Corporate Social Responsibility (CSR) specialized in Supplier Sustainability Ratings for global supply chains.
 More than 30,000 companies use EcoVadis to reduce risk, drive innovation and foster transparency and trust between trading partners.

 The Gold rating is awarded to companies which are ranked in the top 5% of suppliers assessed by EcoVadis in all categories.
 The EcoVadis CSR analysis system assesses 21 criteria across four topics:

 The highest recognition of EcoVadis proves that for Ascom sustainability is paramount to the company.
 Ascom has the intention of continuously improving its sustainability efforts.
 Therefore, additional measures were taken like online training on business ethics and structured mechanisms to deal with policy violations.
 Ascom was also particularly noted for work involving the ISO 14001 certifications and being a Global Compact Signatory.

 Ascom is committed to minimize its environmental impact.
 The Environmental Policy of Ascom is showing the commitment to protect the environment and to pursue a sustainable way of doing business.
 The policy is implemented in the Sustainability Roadmap of Ascom.